-The FAST Act continues the Highway Safety Improvement Program (HSIP) to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State-owned public roads and roads on tribal lands.
-The HSIP requires a data-driven, strategic approach to improving highway safety on all public roads that focuses on performance.
+Current federal surface transportation legislation continues the Highway Safety Improvement Program to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-state-owned public roads and roads on tribal lands.
+The program requires a data-driven, strategic approach to improving highway safety on all public roads that focuses on performance.

 Safety Performance Measures